 Over the years Tim served HACC in a number of volunteer positions from campus advisory boards to becoming a member of the Board of Trustees and eventually the Board chair.
 He now applies his extensive finance background and HACC experience to the role of HACC's CFO.

-Amy Withrow has served as the executive director of advancement and outreach for Virtual Learning at HACC, Central Pennsylvania's Community College, since March 2012.
+Amy Withrow, associate provost of virtual learning, has served Virtual Learning at HACC, Central Pennsylvania's Community College, since March 2012.
 Withrow earned a bachelor's degree in English from the University of Findlay in Findlay, Ohio, in 1992.
 After spending several years in the workforce, she returned to school and earned a master's degree in English from Bowling Green State University in Bowling Green, Ohio, in 1997.
 During graduate school, she was selected as one of the recipients of a competitive graduate assistant program.
 While teaching for the university during her graduate schooling, she developed a passion for education, particularly education at the college level.
 This passion combined with her previous work experience in database programming resulted in Withrow's progression from traditional classroom education to the world of online education.

 During her ten-year tenure at HACC, Withrow has developed and taught a variety of online English courses.
 She also has participated in a wide range of College service projects, including chairing a three-year strategic goal initiative that developed Centers for Innovation and Teaching Excellence at the College's campuses, serving as a member or chair of nine additional college strategic goal initiatives and chairing two department assessment committees.
 Withrow was the keynote speaker at the fall 2011 Phi Theta Kappa induction ceremony and was selected for the College's Leadership Academy.
 She is currently a member of Executive Women International and the Pennsylvania Sheriff and Deputy Sheriff Education and Training Board.
 Additionally, she serves as the chair of the Pennsylvania Online Education Affinity Committee.